thedataincubator/ds30/README.md

 # Data Science in 30 Minutes
 A quick demo illustrating a few data science techniques, and all in 30 minutes!
+We're going to illustrate what you can do in 30 minutes with a little bit of programming and science.
+This is an open-source contribution to the community so please add as much as you want!

 ## Requirements:
 NOTE: All code written below are done in python2, using python3 will not work.